Dikembe Mutombo: Philadelphia 76ers (2001–2002)

-New Jersey Nets
+New Jersey Nets (2002–2003)

+On August 7, 2002, the 76ers traded Mutombo to the New Jersey Nets in exchange for Keith Van Horn and Todd MacCulloch.
+The Nets were coming off a sweep in the Finals where they were overmatched by Shaq, and brought in Mutombo as the missing piece to a championship, similar to what the Sixers did two seasons prior.

-Looking for a big man to compete with the likes of Shaquille O'Neal and Tim Duncan, the Nets sent future teammate Keith Van Horn and Todd MacCulloch to Philadelphia in exchange for Mutombo.
-But Mutombo spent most of that season with a nagging injury that limited him to just 24 games.
-He was generally unable to play in the playoffs, typically serving as a sixth man during the Nets' second consecutive Finals run (they lost to the Spurs in six games).
+Mutombo spent most of the season with a nagging wrist injury that limited him to 24 games.
+He was generally unable to play in the playoffs, typically serving as a sixth man during the Nets' second consecutive Finals run, in which they lost to the Spurs in six games.
 After one contentious season in New Jersey, the Nets bought out the remaining two years on his contract.

-New York Knicks
+New York Knicks (2003–2004)

 In October 2003, he signed a two-year deal with the New York Knicks.
-After a dominant performance against the crosstown rival New Jersey Nets that included 10 blocks, Knicks fans began waving their fingers at Mutombo.
+After a dominant performance against the crosstown rival New Jersey Nets that included 10 blocks, Knicks fans began waving their fingers, as Mutombo once did.
 He chose to respond in kind after a referee told him that as long as the gesture was not directed at a particular player, the league would not punish him.
-In August 2004, the Knicks traded him to the Chicago Bulls, along with Cezary Trybański, Othella Harrington, and Frank Williams in exchange for Jerome Williams and Jamal Crawford.
+In August 2004, the Knicks traded him to the Chicago Bulls, along with Cezary Trybański, Othella Harrington and Frank Williams in exchange for Jerome Williams and Jamal Crawford.